Phazzie/mixitfixit/project_checklist.md

         - [ ] Implement logic for handling Accept, Modify, Reject actions.
         - [ ] Implement logic to lock the resolution.
         -   [ ] verify that the code is commented.
-        -   [ ] commit changes
-         -  [ ] Verify that the code is commented.
-         -  [ ] Verify the changes were commited.
-         -  [ ] Verify all the tests are passing.
+        -  [ ] Add unit tests.
     - [ ] **Implement Basic Summary Phase**.
 (Estimated time: 4 hours, Priority: High)
-        - [x] Implement the UI for the summary.
+        - [ ] Implement the UI for the summary.
-        - [x] Implement the logic to show the required data.
+        - [ ] Implement the logic to show the required data.
         -   [ ] verify that the code is commented.
-        -   [ ] commit changes
-         -  [ ] Verify that the code is commented.
+        -   [ ] Add unit tests.
          -  [ ] Verify the changes were commited.
          -  [ ] Verify all the tests are passing.
     -   [ ] **Create the basic Data Access Layer**.
 (Estimated time: 4 hours, Priority: High)